AndersBNielsen/Relatively-Universal-ROM-Programmer/README.md

 ### Firestarter firmware
 If you just want to get started fast, there's an amazing third party firmware and desktop software available in the form of Henols's [Firestarter](https://github.com/henols/firestarter)
-Firestarter is recommended if you just want to program ROMs cheaply and don't care too much about the technical details.
+Firestarter is recommended if you just want to program ROMs cheaply, easily, and don't care too much about the technical details.

 Remember: Don't insert a ROM in the socket until you're ready to write it.
 Don't leave a ROM in the socket during reset or programming.
 Program Arduino before attaching shield.
 Attach shield before powering on Arduino.